premAI-io/prem-daemon/README.md

 ### Creating a new service

-The following steps are necessary in order to create a new service that can be exposed through `prem-box-controller`.
+The following steps are necessary in order to create a new service that can be exposed through `prem-controller`.

 1. Extend the models metadata in `app/core/utils.py`
 2. Create a service class extending the correct task
 3. Create the corresponding Dockerfile for all the devices supported by the model
 4. Create a `{requirements}.txt` file for the model dependencies.
 5. Write the test cases accordingly.
-6. Change the github action in order to build and push the newly created images on the registry.
+6. Change the Github action in order to build and push the newly created images on the registry.

 ## Acknowledgments